pernod-ricard-openbar/KinesisToLoki/README.md

 # Kinesis to Loki
-A simple Azure Function that receives data from AWS Kinesis Kinesis and sends them to Loki.
+A simple Azure Function that receives data from AWS Kinesis Firehose and sends them to Loki.

 ## Config parameters in local.settings.json